ahmetsenturk/masters-thesis/content/implementation.typ

  )
 ) <pref-dimensions>
 \
-After experiments, more literature review, and user interviews (see Section @user_interviews), we found some dimensions confusing in practice.
+After experiments, more literature review, and user interviews, we found some dimensions confusing in practice.
 We simplified to two dimensions that students understood well and that changed the feedback clearly: detail and tone/formality. @pref-dimensions summarizes the complete evolution—from initial candidates to the final selection.

 Each selected dimension maps to a small prompt token injected at generation time for implementation.
 For the Detail dimension, the injected text varies from brief to detailed (see @detail-tokens).
 For the Tone/Formality dimension, the token adjusts the register from formal to friendly (see @formality-tokens).
 Both dimensions use a 3-point scale (1-3).
 A value of 2 means "neutral," which injects no extra token and falls back to the base prompt.
 This keeps the system simple while giving students control over length and tone.